alinassarrr/convoverse/README.md

 <br>
-ConvoVerse’s AI runs on two powerful agents:
+ConvoVerse’s AI runs on two powerful agents using Gemini 2.0 as an LLM:
 one that keeps conversations summarized automatically, and another that answers your questions across all platforms.

 ---